Chapter 16:

 I know I was just acting in defense, but still.
 I have mortally wounded someone.
 That’s really bad.

+Using the tangled roots, I climbed with ease towards the opening spilling dim light.
 Emerging from the cave felt like being reborn.
-Leaving the cool, secret hush of the underground and emerging into a harsh, heated breath of the forest.
-The air out was thick and sticky.
-Smoke hung in the air.
+The cool hush of the cave gave way to thick, stifling heat.
+Smoke hung over the land.
 Forest to my right, an expanse of sand to my left.

 If I followed the chaos.
-I could find my way back to Celphi.
-But what do I really want?
+I could find my way back to Celphi… But what do I really want?

 I could run.
 Escape them both.
 Start over somewhere quiet.
 No more fire.
 No drowning.
 No more confusion.
 Maybe I can find someone who will talk to me normally.
 Not someone who will princess me this or princess me that.